Image & Design Tools

 FAQ

-What input should I use with Image Optimizer / Compressor?
+What input should I use with Image Optimizer?

 Use values that match the image optimizer, image compressor task, then adjust the visible options before running the tool.